TABLE OF CONTENTS

 Who administers this program for the Department of Energy?

-The DOE Office of Workforce Development for Teachers and Scientists (WDTS) manages this program in collaboration with the DOE National Laboratories who host the student participants.
+The DOE Office of Workforce Development for Teachers and Scientists (WDTS) manages this program in collaboration with the DOE Laboratories/Facilities who host the student participants.

 Can I apply if I don't currently have legal permanent resident alien (PRA) status, but I know I will get it before my appointment starts?